 Yet, people will take someone they like being the spokesperson as a real endorsement and follow their suggestions, going out and buying those products and services.

 You know those speed-talking guys and ladies that you hear on TV and the radio?

 You know the ones I’m talking about; the ones who, when they start, you can only make out one, maybe two of the words from the entire speech?

-How about those really tiny words you see on tv and in print ads?
+How about those minuscule words you see on TV and in print ads?

 Those are legal disclosures that are required for certain advertisements to have.

 Why are they so difficult to hear or read?

 Some would say it’s because there is so much information that is required and such little time to do so.

 Actually, it’s because the companies know that people won’t bother with them or make extra effort to hear or read, even though they contain important information.